technyon/blescanner/lib/NimBLE-Arduino/docs/New_user_guide.md

 <a name="creating-a-server"></a>
 ## Creating a Server
-BLE servers perform 2 tasks, they advertise their existance for clients to find them and they provide services which contain information for the connecting client.
+BLE servers perform 2 tasks, they advertise their existence for clients to find them and they provide services which contain information for the connecting client.

 After initializing the NimBLE stack we create a server by calling `NimBLEDevice::createServer()`, this will create a server instance and return a pointer to it.